At a Glance

 - Before you go to sleep, list or sketch in your journal three things you are grateful for.

-As a class, brainstorm possible personal and academic goals, writing the list on the board or chart paper.
-Invite students to choose one (or create their own) that they can commit to focusing on for the week.
+Invite students to choose one goal (or create their own) that they can commit to focusing on for the week.
 Have students do a quick journal reflection to explore why they chose the goal and list three concrete steps they can take to help meet it.
 Finally, have students share their closing challenge in a Wraparound.
-Have students revisit their goals during the week to chart their progress.
+They can revisit their goals during the week to chart their progress.